pnwkw/field_view/README.md

 This repository contains the source code for FieldView, a scientific vector field visualisation tool, developed for our paper *FieldView: An interactive software tool for exploration of three-dimensional vector fields*.

-**Warning**

-The application requires an NVIDIA RTX graphics card for the mesh shader support.
+:warning: **The application requires an NVIDIA RTX graphics card for the mesh shader support.**

 ## Installation